Rufus King (writer)

-Rufus Frederick King (January 3, 1893, New York City - February 13, 1966, Hollywood, Florida) was an American author of whodunit crime novels.
-He created four series of detective stories: the first one with Reginald De Puyster, a sophisticated detective similar to Philo Vance; the second one with his more famous character, Lieutenant Valcour; the third with Colin Starr, who appeared in four stories in the Strand Magazine during 1940–41; and the fourth with Chief Bill Dugan, who appeared in three stories in The Saint Mystery Magazine and Ellery Queen's Mystery Magazine 1956–57.
+Rufus Frederick King (January 3, 1893 - February 13, 1966) was an American author of whodunit crime novels.
+He created four series of detective stories: the first one with Reginald De Puyster, a sophisticated detective similar to Philo Vance; the second one with his more famous character, Lieutenant Valcour; the third with Colin Starr, who appeared in four stories in the Strand Magazine during 1940–1941; and the fourth with Chief Bill Dugan, who appeared in three stories in The Saint Mystery Magazine and Ellery Queen's Mystery Magazine 1956–1957.

+Biography

+Rufus King was born in New York City on January 3, 1893.

+He graduated from Yale University in 1914, where he was president of the dramatic association.

+He died at his home in West Hollywood, Florida on February 13, 1966.

-In 2014, Wildside Press purchased Rufus King's copyrights and began reissuing his work, starting with a collection of Chief Bill Dugan mystery short stories.
+In 2014, Wildside Press purchased Rufus King's copyrights and began reissuing his work, starting with a collection of Chief Bill Duggan mystery short stories.